ESSECAnalytics/BDA/README.md

 # Big Data Analytics

 > Professor: Nicolas Glady
 > Code: IDSS31165

 Welcome to the GitHub repository of the course _Big Data Analytics_ of the ESSEC and Accenture Strategic Business Analytics Chair.

 ### What the hell is GitHub?

-> GitHub is how people build software
+> GitHub is how people build software.
 -- GitHub

 > GitHub is a web-based Git repository hosting service.
 It offers all of the distributed version control and source code management (SCM) functionality of [Git]() as well as adding its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.